JohnStortaJr/basic-aws-wordpress/README.md

 - [Create an S3 bucket for the Terraform state file](s3bucket.md) (*optional*)

 ## secrets.tfvars
+This file contains values that you would not want uploaded to the GitHub repository.
-There are a number of values needed during the deployment which should not be shared or visible.
-These include things like access keys, SSH keys, and IP addresses.
+This may include things like access keys, SSH keys, and local IP addresses.
 You will need a `secrets.tfvars` file that contains these sensitive values.
 Refer to the [secrets.md](secrets.md) file for more information on this requirement.